 I’ve done like lots of individuals have over the last few years and deleted programs on my phone.
 But there continue to be the text messages and e-mails that I prefer to answer in a timely fashion.

-I’ve needed to be reminded occasionally to stop looking at my phone during family times, and I guess for me I have come to accept how fast I substitute my precious family time with superfluities.
+I’ve needed to be reminded occasionally to stop looking at New York Wildlife Control during family times, and I guess for me I have come to accept how fast I substitute my precious family time with superfluities.
 It is fortunate that my wife can be direct with me.
 However, it saddens me how many precious family moments I’ve missed with my children.
 I doubt whether they would have even noticed, because it is not that big a problem, but that is just the problem; we continue to permit the technology to interfere with and at times ambush our lives.
 And some of the time it can be completely necessary.

 So here’s a message to dads: Have you been able to be fully present with your children for the precious moments you have them?